knative/serving/sample/elafros-routing/README.md

-# Routing accross Elafros Services
+# Routing across Elafros Services

 An example that shows how to configure Ingress and RouteRule to direct traffic based on URI.
 You can set up other routing rules (e.g. routing based on header, etc.) based on this example.